JarJarMP/MyBudget/README.md

 # MyBudget

-Simple application for personal budget management
+A simple application for personal finance tracking